eurozulu/turtle/README.md

 They are similar to simple 'functions'.
 Once defined, the pattern name can be used to execute all the grouped commands in the pattern.

 A pattern is defined using the `pattern` command, followed by the pattern name, followed by a 'code block',
-A series of commands unclosed inside square brackets.
+A series of commands enclosed inside square brackets.
 e.g. `pattern square [ fd 10 lt 90 fd 10 lt 90 fd 10 lt 90 fd 10 ]`
 Defining the pattern has no output, but creates the new `square` command.
 After defining the pattern it may be called by simply giving its name.